pyHPC/pyhpc.github.com/content/pages/sc20/accessibility.md

 URL: accessibility
 Save_as: accessibility/index.html

-In order for the workshop to be accessibile to everyone, we ask that you follow these guidelines when submitting your paper or lightning talk:
+In order for the workshop to be accessible to everyone, we ask that you follow these guidelines when submitting your paper or lightning talk:

  * allow for non-native English speakers by using simple language
  * allow for colour blind people by